 The Dutch language used in much of the Low Countries (present-day Netherlands, Belgium and Luxembourg) in the 16th Century was filled with proverbs and idioms, so much so that a cottage industry had developed of scholarly collections and popular illustrations, as well as multiple references by Rabelais in his novel Gargantua and Pantagruel.
 Flemish painter Pieter Bruegel the Elder saw this interest in proverbs as an opportunity to highlight his theme of man’s moral weakness and foolishness.
 In Netherlandish Proverbs (also known as The Dutch Proverbs), made with oil on wood panels measuring 3.8 ft. tall by 5.3 ft. wide, Bruegel painted literal illustrations of over 100 proverbs, all dramatized by the citizens of a typical Flemish town and their possessions (see first image above).
 The subject was a popular one, as witnessed by the 16 copies of Netherlandish Proverbs painted by Bruegel’s son, Pieter Brueghel the Younger.
-Some of the proverbs are the same as or similar to those familiar in 21st Century America, such as “banging your head against a brick wall” and “armed to the teeth”, while others would not be familiar, such as “shear them but not not skin them”, meaning don’t press an advantage too far, “there is more in it than an empty herring”, meaning there is more to it than meets the eye; and “having the roof tiled with tarts”, to describe someone who is very wealthy.
+Some of the proverbs are the same as or similar to those familiar in 21st Century America, such as “banging your head against a brick wall” and “armed to the teeth”, while others would not be familiar, such as “shear them but not not skin them” (don’t press an advantage too far), “there is more in it than an empty herring”, (there is more to it than meets the eye); and “having the roof tiled with tarts” (to describe a very wealthy person).
 (For a list of many of the proverbs, indicating their meaning and location in the painting, go here.)
 For many years, the painting was referred to as The Blue Cloak, or The Topsy-Turvy World, which refers to a saying that a woman cheating on her husband is said to be putting a blue cloak on him – the illustration of this proverb lies near the center of the painting (see second image above, showing detail).
 Scholars have noted Bruegel’s expert use of color to draw attention to the many scenes, particularly red and blue.
 Netherlandish Proverbs is now in the Gemäldegalerie in Berlin.

 1559-1562: Titian: The Rape of Europa [High Renaissance/Venetian School; Italy]